nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

 ********

 The sample connects to an HTTP server to download a signed firmware image.
-You must provide the image file and configure where it can be downloaded.
+The image is generated when building the sample, but you must upload it to a server and configure where it can be downloaded.
 See `Specifying the image file`_ for more information.

 By default, the image is saved to `MCUboot`_ bootloader secondary slot.